iamrecursion/absol/notes/metaverify_design_notes.md

 Any case where a rule is shown NOT to terminate will correctly propagate back up the stack of productions, without any interference by the value 'touched'.

+This only works because the language itself is necessarily finite (and would not parse), which means that there is always a concrete set of syntax, and hence a concrete set of semantics associated with it.